hed-standard/hed-specification/docs/source/Appendix_A.md

 The file is found in [**library_schemas/testlib/hedxml**](https://github.com/hed-standard/hed-schemas/tree/main/library_schemas/testlib/hedxml) directory of the [**hed-schemas**](https://github.com/hed-standard/hedschemas) GitHub repository.

-Unknown header-line attributes are translated as attributes of the `HED` root node of the `.xml` version, but a warning is issued when the `.mediawiki` file is validated.
+Unknown header attributes are translated as attributes of the `HED` root node of the `.xml` version, but a warning is issued when the `.mediawiki` file is validated.

 The `library` and `version` values are used to form the official xml file name `HED_testlib_1.0.2.xml`.